Prepping for Winter

 - Prepare for Flooding.
-In a warm spell, or as spring approaches, melting snow can cause flooding.
+In warm air, or as spring approaches, melting snow from a winter storm can cause flooding.
 If you live in an area prone to flooding or if you have a basement, you should get a sump pump to remove water.
 All it takes is a major snow melt or rapid downpour to cause damaging problems.

 - Master Snow Removal.
 The most important aspect to being prepared to deal with a winter storm and snow is having the correct equipment.
 Get a high quality aluminum snow shovel, snow broom, calcium chloride ice melt, and salt.
-Ensure that anything you have left from the previous winter is in good condition before the first major snowfall.
+Ensure that anything you have left from the previous winter storms is in good condition before the first major snowfall.
+Shoveling snow may be tedious, but can be made better with the right equipment.

 - Bring Hoses and Sprinklers Inside.
 Leaving hoses and sprinklers outside can cause damage, especially if they have sitting water in them.
 Freezing water can cause leaks and holes and can damage the taps connected to the house.
 Drain the water out of them and bring them into your garage.

 - Prep Outdoor Machinery for the Cold.
 Use a fuel stabilizer in any motors that won’t be used for a while.
 It will keep the fuel from expiring and going thick, so that when winter is over your lawnmower engine won’t be clogged with expired fuel.

 - Prep Your Car for Winter.
 Winter road conditions can be daunting.
 Check your windshield wipers, ensure you have ice scrapers in your glovebox, and get chains for your tires.
-Put together a car kit to keep handy for any surprise emergencies.
+Put together a car kit to keep handy for any surprise emergencies from a winter storm and extreme cold.

 Whether you live in North Carolina or New York, winter preparation is vitally important.
 With these simple steps you can prepare your family for a long cold winter.
 The less time you have to spend retroactively handling crises, the more time you can spend celebrating the holidays and going on winter outings with friends and family.